sebfisch/java-fun/README.md

     # docker-compose run --rm --service-ports dev

+On first use you should clone submodules as follows.

+    # git submodule init && git submodule update

 Inside the container, you can start the development server using

     # hugo server --bind 0.0.0.0